Getting ready to retire? If so, it’s not too late to make your retirement more comfortable.

 However, this does not mean you have to put off enjoying your super.
 If you are over 55 and still working, you can set up a Transition to Retirement Pension.

-This will allow you to access the transition pension and benefit from tax-free investment returns.
+This will allow you to access the transition pension.

 You can continue to contribute to your super by setting up an accumulation account for your employer to pay into.